gatsbyjs/gatsby/docs/docs/glossary/headless-cms.md

 A _headless content management system_ or _headless CMS_, is a CMS in which the content is separated from its presentation.
 Content management systems such as WordPress and Drupal store content in a database, and use a collection of HTML-based template files to manage how that content gets presented to visitors.

-Headless content mananagement systems, on the other hand, return structured data from an [API](/docs/glossary/#api).
+Headless content management systems, on the other hand, return structured data from an [API](/docs/glossary/#api).
 Rather than merging templates and content to create HTML, a headless CMS returns JSON or unstyled XML.
 Content creators still use an editing interface to add content to a headless CMS, but the [backend](/docs/glossary#backend) management of the site's content is [_decoupled_](/docs/glossary#decoupled) from the [frontend](/docs/glossary#frontend) that displays it.

 When your content is available as structured data, it's available to any client or application that can consume that data whether a [JAMStack](/docs/glossary/jamstack) application, or a mobile device.
 You can use a headless CMS to provide [JSON content source](/docs/sourcing-content-from-json-or-yaml/) for your Gatsby site and your other content channels.